Wax carving advent calendar now available!Wax carving advent calendar now available!

 Because how do you turn a big block of wax into your amazing charm idea?

 The key is in the preparation!
-Take some time and think about what you’re charm will look like and how you’re going to make it.
+Take some time and think about what your charm will look like and how you’re going to make it.
 It makes the actual carving of the charm so much easier.

 Draw the shape you want to make (or find an image of it online for those of us who can’t draw).
 Then look at the overall shape and break it down into smaller shapes.
 Any complex shape can be broken down into smaller easier shapes.